jonathanjameswatson/numerically-solving-equations/content/arithmetic-with-approximations.md

 g(x) = 2x^2-4x+2.00001 \text{ has no real roots}
 $$

 The turning point of the curve with a y-intercept of 2 is at y = 0.
-If the y-intercept is increased, the turning point will be raised above the x-axis so curve will not have any roots.
+If the y-intercept is increased, the turning point will be raised above the x-axis, so curve will not have any roots.

 Many of these problems involve coefficients changing to drastically change y-intercepts and gradients as well as the intersection of functions.
 In order to avoid problems occurring, perform calculations with a high accuracy in order to reduce rounding errors.